Adobe Reader is required to read specific documents on this page.

 Documents Available for Download

-The following documents are available describing the results of atmospheric atrazine modeling with the HYSPLIT-SV model, including the following:
+The following documents are available describing the results of atmospheric atrazine modeling with the HYSPLIT-SV model:

 Mid-range estimate of the contribution to atmospheric deposition of Atrazine to Lake Michigan for the period March 5 - July 23, 1991 (grams deposited per km2 of source area), based on the analysis presented in Exposure To Endocrine Disrupters From Long-Range Air Transport Of Pesticides).